The 13 schools that still have a legit shot to make the College Football Playoff

 - Sam Greenwood/Getty Images

-Key games remaining: Florida’s only ranked remaining opponent is Georgia at a neutral site.
+Key games remaining: Florida’s only ranked remaining opponent is Georgia at a neutral site this week.
 They do have to go on the road to face Florida State.

-One thing to know: Nothing about Florida screams, “playoff contender!” and yet, here they are, 6-1, and one win away from taking command of the SEC East.
-Of course, they still have to find a way to beat Georgia, and if they do that, they will need to beat Alabama.
-Seems, like a long-shot, but there is a path to the playoff.
+One thing to know: Florida still has a lot of doubters, but that will go away if they can beat Georgia and take command of the SEC East.

 9. Oklahoma